seanfisk/personal-chef-repo/config/macosx/unautomated.md

 * Jettison

   This is licensed software that is installed using the dmg cookbook.
-You will have to manually enter/activate the license.
+I purchased a license that has to be manually entered/activated.
 Don't get confused: I initially purchased Jettison from the Mac App Store, but bought a separate license when I found that the Mac App Store version isn't up-to-date.

+* Cathode

+  This is licensed software that is installed using Homebrew Cask.
+I purchased a license that has to be manually activated.

 * Seagate Dashboard